Hero image for: Axios npm Incident: Phantom Dependency, RAT Dropper, and Supply-Chain Lessons

 Q What should I do if I installed one of them?

 A Treat the system as potentially compromised.
-Rotate secrets immediately, remove the bad version, and install a known-safe release (for example 1.14.0 or 0.30.3) after verification.
+Revoke npm and cloud credentials that may have lived on the box or in .npmrc first, then install a known-safe release (for example 1.14.0 or 0.30.3) after verification.
 Follow your organization’s incident process.

 Q How did the attack work technically?